TomRiddle-prog24/2R-Manipulator--MBD-and-Control-Logic-Approach/README.md

 Hence the DOF of the mechanism **Reduces to 1**.
 Hence for our control/generalized speeds to be solved for, we introduce $\dot{q_1}$ as our independent variable.
 This also means, the **end effector's velocity magnitude CANNOT** be of our choice.
 Only the motion path is under our control.
 An alternate way of addressing is, I can set my $\vec{v}_e^N$.
 But that would mean, $\dot{q}_1$ and $\dot{q}_2$ now are **DEPENDANT** on $\vec{v}_e^N$.
 So, here we choose the 2nd choice of fixing, Ve.
 Hence we formulate this for our robotic system.
 The equations and Numerical Procedure have been well explained in the notebook.

-## Results of the Trajectory planning:
+## Results of the Differential IK:
 <div align="center">
   <img width="862" height="833" alt="image" src="https://github.com/user-attachments/assets/ac45ccd3-3706-455d-91a4-52c205e825d6" alt="Two-link robotic manipulator mechanism" width="550">
   <br>